Carbon Monoxide poisoning personal injury solicitors near you.

 I suffered carbon monoxide poisoning in rented accommodation.
 Can I make a claim for personal injury compensation?

-When you have lived in rented accommodation and have been made ill by carbon monoxide poisoning as a result of a gas leak because your landlord did not fulfil the smoke alarm requirements, then you may make a carbon monoxide landlord claim because of the landlord’s negligence.
+When you have lived in rented accommodation and have been made ill by carbon monoxide poisoning as a result of a gas leak because your landlord did not fulfil the smoke alarm requirements, then you may make a carbon monoxide landlord claim.

 Since 1 October 2015 landlords in England have been required to: